Elilshree-InfoSec/SOC-Analyst-Journey/TryHackMe/Linux-Fundamentals1.md

 * `find` helps locate files quickly.
 * Redirection (`>` and `>>`) is useful for saving investigation results.
 * These basic commands are used daily by SOC Analysts, System Administrators, and Penetration Testers.

+---

+#💭 Personal Reflection

+This room helped me understand the basics of Linux and why it is essential in cybersecurity.
+I gained confidence using the terminal and learned core commands that will support my future SOC analyst tasks, such as navigating the system and searching through logs.

+---

+Room Completed: ✅
+Difficulty: Easy
+Time Taken: 15 minutes